srgblnch/python-scpilib/README.md

 With this sample code, out object shall be listening on the (loopback) network and sending the string 'SOUR:CURR:UPPE?', we will receive back an string with the representation of the execution of 'currentObj.upperLimit()'.

+## ToDo List

+* Components with indexes: channel like components with a numeric tag to distinguish between more than one 'signal' source.

+* More listen channels than network

+* array-like answers

+## Other ideas to study

+* Event subscription.
+Unknow if scpi has something about this in the specs.